Composer Contest 2019 | Violin Competition

 The Prize-Winners are required to give benevolent performance in the concert following the final round, to be organized by the competition management.
 All candidates are asked to be available to the media for the duration of the competition.
 Any competitor can request a certificate of “The Participant”.

-THE JURY will comprise at least five members of different nationalities, recognized and accomplished music professors, teachers and artists.
+THE JURY will comprise at least four members of different nationalities, recognized and accomplished music professors, teachers and artists.
 The names of the Jurors will be made known following the application deadline.
 If necessary, some of the Jury members might be replaced.
 The Jury will communicate the results at the end of each round, indicating the name of those musicians and groups passing to the following round.
 Jury members will not rank/vote for competitors or ensembles who are related to them or who have been studying with them in the 12 months preceding the competition.
 Contestants shall not communicate with jury members during the competition, nor shall any other person communicate with the jury members on behalf of any competitor.
 Violation of this rule will result in automatic disqualification from the competition.
 The jury is free to award or to withhold prizes as it sees.
 Ex-aequo prizes and special mention awards are permitted.
 Competitors may be interrupted at any time during their performance, if the Jury considers it suitable.
 The judges’ decision is final.
 Legal recourse is excluded.

 NOTE!
 All the money Prizes are indicated before the 18% of tax.